 - The rates are based on the current market; this means that they are highly competitive.

-- For first time investors, it is pretty easy to start in this fund
+- For first time investors, it is pretty easy to start.

 5. Britam Money Market Fund in Kenya

-This is your ideal market fund to invest cash that you need to save up for short term goals.
-These short term goals may include, school fees, wedding savings, construction projects, holiday planning Chama investments, deposits on cars/mortgage/land and also family welfare funds.
+Britam Money Market is your ideal market fund to invest cash that you need to save up for short term goals.
+These short term goals may include school fees, wedding savings, construction projects, holiday planning Chama investments, deposits on cars/mortgage/land, and also family welfare funds.

 - Clients can also top up your account anytime using your MPesa account.

 6. CBA Group Money Market Fund in Kenya